Vitamin D cured my joint pain and I will tell you how it works for me. Because it helps me so much, I want to share my story with you here.

 Glucosamine vitamins as combinations are likely best when including vitamin D. Consult with your doctor before starting.
 Caution: these products are derived from shellfish.
 Avoid it if you have a shellfish allergy.

 Fish oil can be an add-on to your vitamins for joint pain and stiffness.
 It is especially effective for rheumatoid arthritis pain.
-The omega-3 fatty acids in fish oil can reduce inflammation in the joints and reduce pain and improve flexibility as well.
+The omega-3 fatty acids in fish oil can reduce inflammation in the joints, reduce pain, and improve flexibility as well.

 Fish oil reduced symptoms of pain in knee osteoarthritis as well.